 (assuming this was applied to the default namespace) and this should be used as the

-apiVersion: apps/v1 kind: Deployment metadata: name: localstack spec: # using the selector, we will expose the running deployments # this is how Kubernetes knows, that a given service belongs to a deployment selector: matchLabels: app: localstack replicas: 1 template: metadata: labels: app: localstack spec: containers: - name: localstack image: localstack/localstack:latest ports: # Expose the edge endpoint - containerPort: 4566 --- kind: Service apiVersion: v1 metadata: name: localstack labels: app: localstack spec: selector: app: localstack ports: - protocol: TCP port: 4566 targetPort: 4566 type: LoadBalancer
+apiVersion: apps/v1 kind: Deployment metadata: name: localstack namespace: default spec: # using the selector, we will expose the running deployments # this is how Kubernetes knows, that a given service belongs to a deployment selector: matchLabels: app: localstack replicas: 1 template: metadata: labels: app: localstack spec: containers: - name: localstack image: localstack/localstack:latest ports: # Expose the edge endpoint - containerPort: 4566 --- kind: Service apiVersion: v1 metadata: name: localstack labels: app: localstack spec: selector: app: localstack ports: - protocol: TCP port: 4566 targetPort: 4566 type: LoadBalancer

 In order to run in AWS, you should create an IAM user with permissions to the SNS and SQS services.

-Use the account ID and account secret and plug them into the
+AWS account secret and plug them into the

-in the component metadata using kubernetes secrets.
+secretKey in the component metadata using Kubernetes secrets and

-Create a Dapr component
+- Basic schema for a Dapr component

 - Pub/Sub building block